Composition competition

 Carl von Ossietzky – Composition Prize

-We were looking for compositions in the field between music and scene, sound and action, music and theatre, for example in the form of music theatre miniatures, music performance(s), expanded music or other such forms of performance.
+The competition sought compositions at the intersection of music and performance, sound and action, and music and theatre, for example in the form of musical theatre miniatures, musical performances, expanded music or other similar forms of performance.

 The deadline for submitting compositions was 31 December 2024.

-The jury reviewed the challenging and artistically diverse submissions in an anonymous process and decided to award prizes to the following compositions:
+The jury reviewed the ambitious and artistically diverse entries in an anonymous process and has decided to award prizes to the following compositions:

-2nd prize (700 euros) for "Vergessen und Sein" by Niklas A. Chroust, Vienna
+2nd Prize (700 euros) for “Forgetting and Being” by Niklas A. Chroust, Vienna

-Four further compositions will be included in the repertoire of the composition competition due to their high quality in terms of compositional idea and practical realisation:
+Four further compositions will be included in the composition competition’s repertoire due to their high quality in terms of compositional concept and practical feasibility:

 “The singing valley” by Steffi Weismann, Berlin